mobile View, to the German Version tap the flag

 • war ships fly the "White Ensign" (naval flag), a white flag often with an uninterrupted red St. George's-Cross and with the Union Jack in the upper staff quadrant of the flag,

-The flag of the Governor of the Cayman Islands is a standard-design of older styling, for all Governors, Lieutenant-Governors, Commissioners, High-Commissioners and other administering government officials, provided no newer designs are in use.
-Within the wreath the respective badge or coat of arms is always positioned.
+The Governor's flag for the Cayman Islands is a standard design, of older style, for all Governors, Lieutenant Governors, Commissioners, High Commissioners and other officials holding a relevant administrative office, provided that no newer design is used.
+Within the wreath is always the appropriate badge or coat of arms.

 Source: Flags of the World, Die Welt der Flaggen